QUT-Team-Compost/Digital-Circular-Food-Economy-App/README.md

     - For Mac or Linux, use the package manager included with your distribution.
     - For Windows, download and install from https://nodejs.org/en/download/.
 1. Install the Expo CLI globally using npm with the command `npm install -g expo-cli` at the command line.
-1. In the root directory where the code resides, execute the command `npm install` followed by `expo install` at the command line in order to install the packages required by the app.
+1. In the root directory where the code resides, execute the command `npm ci` (or `npm install` if package-lock.json is not present) followed by `expo install` at the command line in order to install the packages required by the app.
 1. Before building, an .env file should be created in the root directory.
 On Windows, a file with this name can be created through the Command Prompt through `echo. > .env` or by saving a file in a text editor with the name surrounded in double quotes.
     - This file can contain the following entries:
         - PASSCODE_HASH_ACTUAL - A hash for a passcode to enter the app, intended to prevent random users from using it (this passcode would be supplied at the school).
 If not supplied, the app skips the passcode step.